skalenetwork/mirage-manager/SPEC.md

 - Node addresses must correspond to the node's public key (address is computable using the public key).
 - Node ports must not be 0.

-#### Self-Stake Requirement

-FAIR-manager supports a configurable self-stake requirement for Active Node registration.
-This feature ensures that node operators have a financial commitment to the network's health and security.

-**Key Features:**
-- **Global Parameter**: `selfStakeRequirement` is a network-wide parameter that can be set by DEFAULT_ADMIN.
-- **Required on Registration**: When registering an Active Node, if `selfStakeRequirement > 0`, the node owner must provide at least that amount of FAIR tokens as stake.
-- **Automatic Staking**: The provided self-stake is automatically forwarded to the Staking contract and staked to the newly created node.
-- **Retrieval Restrictions**: Node owners cannot retrieve their self-stake while their node exists - this prevents operators from withdrawing their commitment while still operating a node.
-- **Automatic Return on Deletion**: When a node is deleted (either by the owner or foundation), the node owner's stake and any earned fees are automatically made available for withdrawal through the exit queue.

 #### Nodes Main Functions